ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 [Table of Content](#toc)

 ### 3. Data Cleaning:
-Now we prepare data for analysis by removing unnecessary columns that exists in above table(data frame) and changing dtype of columns from object to int32.
+Now we prepare data for analysis by removing unnecessary columns that exist in the above table(data frame) and changing dtype of columns from object to int32.
 <br><br><br>
 ![Screenshot_49](https://user-images.githubusercontent.com/46135898/68156681-18daf900-ff6e-11e9-8be5-a80c6b6b6d49.png)
 <br><br><br>